 Pepe Mendoza | Magnificent Mexican Modernism

-Designer, Pepe Mendoza ran a foundry in Mexico that produced a limited number of furniture pieces and decorative objects in the late 1950s and 60s.
+Designer Pepe Mendoza ran a foundry in Mexico that produced a limited number of furniture pieces and decorative objects in the late 1950s and 60s.
 His work is characterized by a cloisonné type technique, utilizing turquoise and other colorful stones to create elaborate metalwork in exuberant forms.
-Rumor has it; Mendoza also produced hardware for other well known mid-century modern designers such as T.H.
-Robsjohn-Gibbings as well as California designers Jerome and Evelyn Ackerman.
-Mendoza’s work has a distinct glamour and style to it, perfect for West coast living.
+Rumor has it that Mendoza also produced hardware for other well-known mid-century modern designers, such as T.H.
+Robsjohn-Gibbings and California designers Jerome and Evelyn Ackerman.
+Mendoza’s work has a distinct glamour and style to it, perfect for West Coast living.

 Coffee table in brass, ceramic and glass along with Mendoza’s classic cloisonné technique, c.
 1960.